 - The basics, such as clothes and toiletries

-- Important documents, such as copies of your driver’s license, birth certificates, social security cards, immunization records, school records, and health insurance cards, as well bank and credit card information.
+- Important documents, such as copies of your driver’s license, birth certificates, social security cards, immunization records, school records, and health insurance cards, as well as bank and credit card information

 - Cash, keys to the house and a car, and any valuables or keepsakes you have